 I’m a cheapskate and basically lazy.
-While developing a recipe for slow cooker lentil soup, I decided to finish it with balsamic glaze, a concentrated form of balsamic vinegar.
+While developing a recipe for slow cooker lentil soup, I decided to finish it with balsamic glaze.
+That’s basically a concentrated form of balsamic vinegar.

-One on-line lentil soup recipe had such a glaze with a link to what I thought would be an easy recipe.
+One on-line lentil soup recipe had linked to what I thought would be an easy recipe.
 No such luck.
-Instead, it linked to expensive store-bought versions.
+Instead, it went to expensive store-bought versions.

 Now, I do splurge on food items to be sure.
-My stash of artisan chocolates and exotic cheeses are ample evidence of that, not to mention the baking ingredients and bottles of liqueurs I have accumulated.
+My stash of artisan chocolates, exotic cheeses, and liqueurs are ample evidence of that.

-But balsamic glaze is basically reduced balsamic vinegar and there is no way I was going to spend $7-$15 a bottle for bit of syrup to add at the end of a soup recipe.
-Plus, I didn’t want to interrupt my soup-making to search for the glaze when balsamic vinegar is one of my pantry staples.
+But this glaze is basically just reduced balsamic vinegar.
+There is no way I was going to spend $7-$15 a bottle for bit of syrup to add at the end of a soup recipe.
+Plus, why interrupt my soup-making to search for the glaze when balsamic vinegar is one of my pantry staples.

-After consulting several sources, I concluded that no one source adequately described the process.
+After searching online, I concluded that no one source adequately described the process.
 So I wrote it up myself, with cautions on what not to do, as well as advice on cleaning equipment and storing the balsamic glaze once you’re done.

 First of all, what is balsamic glaze and how can you use it?

 Dark balsamic vinegar (as opposed to white balsamic) is rich and lovely as an ingredient in salad dressing.
-My son came back from a college semester in Italy, showing me how delicious strawberries are dipped in good balsamic vinegar.
-He also taught us that Italians often drink a spoonful after a meal as a digestif or digestive.
+After a semester in Italy, my son introduced me to strawberries dipped in good balsamic vinegar.
+He also explained that Italians often drink a spoonful after a meal as a digestif or digestive.
 Getting a bit fancier, balsamic vinegar is a flavorful base for a sweetened syrup that goes well with strawberries, blueberries, peaches and ice cream.
 If you’ll pardon the awful photos (I promise to substitute improved photos next summer), my recipe for “Balsamic Blueberry Blast” is quite tasty.

 The best balsamic vinegars are aged and some of them can be pricey.
 But you can find inexpensive or moderately priced brands that are quite satisfactory.
 The region of Modena in Italy produces some of, if not all of, the most highly prized balsamic vinegars and if you look at bottles of balsamic from that region, they have a stamp indicating that origin.